Jamie-S2000/CI-project-1/README.md

 I tested all the social media links to make sure they all open in new tabs and go to the correct links.

+- __Testing The Guitar Technicians Page__

+I tested the links in the dropdown menu and that they all went to the correct page.

+I tested each text box to make sure they were all required.

+I tested the email text box to make sure it had to have an email submited.

+I tested the submit and reset buttons to make sure they changed colours when hovered over.

+I tested the submit button to make sure it directed the user to the correct page.
+This was also tested to make sure it wont allow a form to be submitted without all the information.

+The reste button wast tested to mkae sure it rest all the data in the form.

+I tested all the social media links to make sure they all open in new tabs and go to the correct links.